MrR0807/Notes/understanding-parquet-file.md

 ## Nested columnar data layout

-In this particular topic, data structure can be represented in two forms:
+Data structure can be represented in two forms:
 * Flat
 * Nested